partylikeits1983/miden-tutorials/docs/rust-client/foreign_procedure_invocation_tutorial.md

 ## Prerequisites

 This tutorial assumes you have a basic understanding of Miden assembly and completed the previous tutorial on deploying the counter contract.
 We will be working within the same `miden-counter-contract` repository that we created in the [Interacting with Public Smart Contracts](./public_account_interaction_tutorial.md) tutorial.

 ## Step 1: Set up your repository

 We will be using the same repository used in the "Interacting with Public Smart Contracts" tutorial.
-To set up your repository for this tutorial, first follow the steps [here](./public_account_interaction_tutorial.md).
+To set up your repository for this tutorial, first follow up until step two [here](./public_account_interaction_tutorial.md).

 ## Step 2: Set up the "count reader" contract